cyber01/docker-webdav/README.md

 ### Authenticate multiple clients

+Methods `PUT DELETE MKCOL COPY MOVE XPROPFIND` are required auth, but `GET` has no auth.

 Specifying `USERNAME` and `PASSWORD` only supports a single user.
 If you want to have lots of different logins for various users, bind mount your own file to `/user.passwd` and the container will use that instead.

 If using `Basic` authentication, run the following commands: